 Department - What is a department?

-Defined: In accounting, a department is usually understood to be a singluar portion of a larger organization.
+In accounting, a department is usually understood to be a singular portion of a larger organisation

-The term department can also be used to refer to separate divisions of an organisation.
-Departments within a company can be organized around a number of different parameters - such as their specific function, products, customers, geographic location or processes.
+In this particular definition, we refer to the term ‘department’ as it’s used to refer to separate divisions of an organisation.
+Departments within a company can be organised around a number of different parameters - such as:

 For some organisations it is interesting or even critical to look at the income and expenses for each department from a financial point of view.

-To calculate the income for a department, a department should be attached to its related product or service sales figures.
+To calculate the income for a department, each department should be attached to its related product or service sales figures.

 Likewise, companies may also want (or need to) consider the expenses incurred by each department in order to better understand their costs and efficiency.